-Outside of the himalayas the Western Ghats are the mountain range with the highest peaks in India.
-There are several peaks in Western ghats having elevation greater than 2,500 meters.
-All of these above 2,500 metres peaks are present in South India.
-Anamudi which has an elevation of 2,695 metres is the highest peak in South India.
+Outside of the Himalayas the Western Ghats are the mountain range with the highest peaks in India.
+There are several peaks in Western ghats having elevations greater than 2,500 meters.
+All of these above 2,500 meters peaks are present in South India.
+Anamudi which has an elevation of 2,695 meters is the highest peak in South India.
 This article provides information about Anamudi as well as some other high peaks of South India.

-Anamudi is the highest peak in South India as well as Western Ghats (2,695 metres/8842 ft).
-It is located in Anaimalai hills of Kerala, a subrange of Western Ghats.
+Anamudi is the highest peak in South India as well as Western Ghats (2,695 meters/8842 ft).
+It is located in the Anaimalai Hills of Kerala, a subrange of Western Ghats.
 The peak is surrounded by dense evergreen forests which are home to some enthralling wildlife species such as the Asian elephant and the endangered Nilgiri Tahr.

-The Eravikulum National Park where Anamudi is located is just a few kilometers form Munnar, a hill station in South India famous for its tea and coffee plantations.
-If you want to trek the the trails around Anamudi, you need to take permission from the Eravikulum National Park authorities.
+The Eravikulam National Park where Anamudi is located is just a few kilometers from Munnar, a hill station in South India famous for its tea and coffee plantations.
+If you want to trek the trails around Anamudi, you need to take permission from the Eravikulam National Park authorities.

 Anamudi peak is special in so many ways.
 It has the greatest topographic isolation of all peaks in India.
-Topographic isoation is the minimum distance to a point of equal elevation.
-Anamudi has a topographic isolation of more than 2,100 km.
-It means in a radius of about 2,100 km taking Anamudi as centre, no mountain exist which has elevation greater than Anamudi.
+Topographic isolation is the minimum distance to a point of equal elevation.
+Anamudi has topographic isolation of more than 2,100 km.
+It means in a radius of about 2,100 km taking Anamudi as the center, no mountain exists which has an elevation greater than Anamudi.

-Anamudi translates to “elephant’s head” in local language.
+Anamudi translates to “elephant’s head” in the local language.
 The peak got its name as it somewhat looks like an elephant’s head.
-Anamudi is also known as “Everest of the South“.
+Anamudi is also known as the “Everest of the South“.

 Other high peaks in South India